-Partnering is collaboration with stakeholders to enable the utility to meet its own Utility of the Future goals while also enhancing the overall environmental, economic, and social wellbeing of the stakeholders and the community at large.
-Partnering between utilities (peer-to-peer exchange), whether offering or seeking such opportunities to advance utility performance, including, but not exclusive to, Utility of the Future goals, falls into this activity area.
-Engagement is the interaction with customers and other stakeholders to provide ongoing opportunities for dialogue along with communication and education related to utility operations and the value of water and utility services.
-Through partnering and engagement, the utility proactively engages with stakeholders and community decision makers to promote the utility as a valued, competent, and trustworthy community asset.
+Partnering is collaboration with stakeholders to enable the utility to meet its Utility of the Future Today goals while enhancing the overall environmental, economic, and social well-being of the stakeholders and the community at large.
+Partnering between utilities (peer-to-peer exchange), whether offering or seeking such opportunities to advance utility performance, including, but not exclusive to, Utility of the Future Today goals, falls into this activity area.

+Engagement is the interaction with customers and other stakeholders to provide ongoing opportunities for dialogue, communication, and education related to utility operations and the value of water and utility services.
+Through partnering and engagement, the utility proactively engages with stakeholders and community decision-makers to promote itself as a valued, competent, and trustworthy community asset.